shloknair1005/Sentiment-analysis/README.md

 # Sentiment-analysis
 Hey!
-This is a sentiment analysis tool which takes in texts and gives out a word art of the words used in text which are color coded according to the sentiment as well as gives a sentiment percentage of the said text with an option of being neutral.
-Feel free to give some suggestions to work on it.
+This is a sentiment analysis tool which takes in texts and gives out a word art of the words used in text which are color coded according to the sentiment as well as gives a sentiment percentage of the said text with an option of being neutral.You can use the Shakespeare dataset or the IMDB dataset to retrain the model.
+Feel free to drop any suggestions you might have that I can work on.